ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 7. The oblivious target resource answers this HTTP request with an HTTP response.

-8. The oblivious encapsulation resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the oblivious proxy resource.
+8. The oblivious encapsulation resource encrypts the HTTP response following the process in {{response}} and sends this in response to the request from the oblivious proxy resource.

 9. The oblivious proxy resource forwards this response to the client.

-10. The client removes the encapsulation to obtain the response to the original request.
+10. The client removes the encryption to obtain the response to the original request.